oneapi-src/level-zero-spec/scripts/YaML.md

 #### enum
 * An enum initiates the creation of a c/c++ 'enum' definition in the source code
 * An enum requires the following scalar fields: "desc" and "name"
-* An enum may take the following optional scalar or sequence of scalar fields: "class"
+* An enum may take the following optional scalar fields: "class"
 * An enum requires the following sequence of scalars: "etors"
 * An etor requires the following scalar fields: "name" and "desc"
 * An etor may take the following optional scalar field: "value"